deepmodeling/tbplas/doc/source/install.rst

     opt = -fopenmp -O3 -mtune=native
     f90flags = -fno-second-underscore -cpp -fdefault-integer-8

-Also, note that MKL does not work with 64-bit integer.
+Note that MKL **does not** work with 64-bit integer.

 Compilation
 -----------
 Once ``setup.cfg`` has been properly configured, you can build TBPLaS with this command: ``python setup.py build``.
 If everything goes well, a new ``build`` directory will be created.
-The C and FORTRAN extensions can be found under ``lib.linux-x86_64-3.x`` sub-directory, with x being the minor version of Python interpreter.
+The Cython and FORTRAN extensions can be found under ``lib.linux-x86_64-3.x`` sub-directory, with x being the minor version of Python interpreter.
 If any error occurs, check ``setup.cfg`` carefully as described in previous sections.

 Installation
 ------------

 TBPLaS can be installed to the default path, user-specified path, or kept in the source code directory.
-Installin into the default path is the simplest way, since it does not involve setting up environment variables.
+Installing into the default path is the simplest way, since it does not need to up environment variables.
 However, it is difficult to keep multiple versions or to update TBPLaS in that approach.
 Installing into user-specified path solves this problem, yet it requires appending a **long** path to environment variables.
 Keeping the source code simplifies the environment setting process, and offers the access to source code if necessary.
 So, personally, we suggest keeping the source code directory.

 Installing into default path
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^